NataliVol4ipsa/BignumArithmetics/README.md

 [DONE] 0.1.
 Learn how to use git with Visual Studio 2017

-<b>[CURRENT] </b> 1.0.
+[AWAITING] 1.0.
 Set up project environment.
 Implement Interface\Abstract class for storing numbers.
 Create three classes with operators overloading that inherit from the interface.
 These are : fixed point, fractional and 2..16-base numbers.

 // I decided to delay implementing of classes except fixed point until the class structure is better defined.

-[AWAITING] 1.1.
+<b>[CURRENT]</b> 1.1.
 Implement simple reading and storing either from a console and file.

 [AWAITING] 1.2.
 Start creating simple documentation